Tawa College: History

 Tawa College opened in February 1961.

 Demographics

-At the September 2012 Education Review Office (ERO) review, Tawa College had 1417 students enrolled, including nine international students.
-Forty-six percent of students were male and 54 percent were female.
-Fifty-seven percent of students identified as New Zealand European (Pākehā), 16 percent identified as Māori, 14 percent as Asian, 12 percent as Pacific Islanders, and one percent as another ethnicity.
+At the November 2018 Education Review Office (ERO) review, Tawa College had 1175 students enrolled, including 19 international students.
+52 percent of students were male and 48 percent were female.
+50 percent of students identified as European New Zealanders (Pākehā), 17 percent identified as Māori, 14 percent as Pasifika, and 20 percent as another ethnicity.